Solve with Benders Decomposition in CPLEX¶

 This article was originally posted to the AIMMS Tech Blog.

-The latest version of CPLEX, version 12.7, supports Benders decomposition.
+As of version 12.7, CPLEX supports Benders decomposition.
 Benders decomposition is an approach to solve mathematical programming problems with a decomposable structure, including stochastic programming (SP) problems (it is also known as the L-shaped method).
 Computational results by IBM, see this slide show by Xavier Nodet, show that Benders decomposition is faster than traditional branch-and-cut for 5% of their nontrivial MIP models.
 That number might not seem impressive but for certain type of MIP problems Benders decomposition is much faster than other methods.

 Using the Benders algorithm in CPLEX can be very easy, at least for MIP problems.
 It only requires you to set the CPLEX option ‘Benders strategy’ to ‘Full’ in which case CPLEX will assign all integer variables to the master problem and all continuous variables to the subproblem.
 CPLEX might further decompose the subproblem since its Benders algorithm can handle multiple subproblems.